-(Feedback from teacher: The teacher praises the merits of Student B's writing style and arguments, and asks him/her to look at Student in sport, with limited references.
+(Feedback from teacher: The teacher praises the merits of Student B's writing style and arguments, and asks him/her to look at Student A's assignment and compare the arguments and writing approaches.)

+Student C: Student C gives a simple presentation of the pros and cons of drugs in sport, with limited references.
 However, it is evident that he has tried his best and made progress when compared with his work on previous assignments.